reactjs/react.dev/content/docs/lifting-state-up.md

 * Inside these methods, the `Calculator` component asks React to re-render itself by calling `this.setState()` with the new input value and the current scale of the input we just edited.
 * React calls the `Calculator` component's `render` method to learn what the UI should look like.
 The values of both inputs are recomputed based on the current temperature and the active scale.
 The temperature conversion is performed here.
 * React calls the `render` methods of the individual `TemperatureInput` components with their new props specified by the `Calculator`.
 It learns what their UI should look like.
+* React calls the `render` method of the `BoilingVerdict` component, passing the temperature in Celsius as its props.
-* React DOM updates the DOM to match the desired input values.
+* React DOM updates the DOM with the boiling verdict and to match the desired input values.
 The input we just edited receives its current value, and the other input is updated to the temperature after conversion.
-* React calls the `render` method of the `BoilingVerdict` component, passing the temperature in Celsius as its props.

 Every update goes through the same steps so the inputs stay in sync.